Teacher Retirement System of Texas Invests $1.29 Million in Lands’ End, Inc. (NASDAQ:LE)

-Teacher Retirement System of Texas acquired a new position in shares of Lands’ End, Inc. (NASDAQ:LE) in the 3rd quarter, Holdings Channel reports.
-The fund acquired 54,702 shares of the company’s stock, valued at approximately $1,288,000.
+Teacher Retirement System of Texas bought a new position in Lands’ End, Inc. (NASDAQ:LE) in the third quarter, Holdings Channel reports.
+The institutional investor bought 54,702 shares of the company’s stock, valued at approximately $1,288,000.

-Other hedge funds and other institutional investors have also modified their holdings of the company.
-New York State Teachers Retirement System lifted its position in Lands’ End by 100.0% in the 3rd quarter.
-New York State Teachers Retirement System now owns 1,200 shares of the company’s stock worth $28,000 after buying an additional 600 shares during the last quarter.
-Koshinski Asset Management Inc. bought a new stake in Lands’ End in the 3rd quarter worth approximately $35,000.
-Meeder Asset Management Inc. lifted its position in Lands’ End by 180.1% in the 3rd quarter.
-Meeder Asset Management Inc. now owns 3,201 shares of the company’s stock worth $77,000 after buying an additional 2,058 shares during the last quarter.
-Advisor Group Holdings Inc. lifted its position in Lands’ End by 122.6% in the 3rd quarter.
-Advisor Group Holdings Inc. now owns 5,211 shares of the company’s stock worth $123,000 after buying an additional 2,870 shares during the last quarter.
-Finally, Metropolitan Life Insurance Co NY lifted its position in Lands’ End by 119,633.3% in the 2nd quarter.
-Metropolitan Life Insurance Co NY now owns 3,592 shares of the company’s stock worth $147,000 after buying an additional 3,589 shares during the last quarter.
-40.57% of the stock is owned by institutional investors.
+Other large investors have also recently added to or reduced their stakes in the company.
+Nuveen Asset Management LLC lifted its position in Lands’ End by 17.3% in the 2nd quarter.
+Nuveen Asset Management LLC now owns 124,372 shares of the company’s stock worth $5,105,000 after buying an additional 18,322 shares during the last quarter.
+PDT Partners LLC lifted its position in Lands’ End by 119.4% in the second quarter.
+PDT Partners LLC now owns 19,090 shares of the company’s stock valued at $784,000 after purchasing an additional 10,389 shares during the last quarter.
+Northern Trust Corp lifted its position in Lands’ End by 6.0% in the second quarter.
+Northern Trust Corp now owns 207,721 shares of the company’s stock valued at $8,527,000 after purchasing an additional 11,769 shares during the last quarter.
+UBS Asset Management Americas Inc. lifted its position in Lands’ End by 23.3% in the second quarter.
+UBS Asset Management Americas Inc. now owns 34,434 shares of the company’s stock valued at $1,414,000 after purchasing an additional 6,504 shares during the last quarter.
+Finally, California State Teachers Retirement System lifted its position in Lands’ End by 12.4% in the second quarter.
+California State Teachers Retirement System now owns 19,770 shares of the company’s stock valued at $812,000 after purchasing an additional 2,175 shares during the last quarter.
+Institutional investors own 40.57% of the company’s stock.

 Separately, Zacks Investment Research downgraded Lands’ End from a “hold” rating to a “strong sell” rating in a research report on Tuesday, December 7th.